 Starting a special diet before tackling barriers to eating

 If you’ve ever consider the gluten free casein free diet or another special diet for autism, you’ve probably faced this conundrum: you want to see if an elimination diet will help with autism symptoms, but you’re worried because your kid already has such a restrictive diet.

 I’ve spoken to a lot of parents who have been here and have given a special autism diet a go only to drop it within days.
 It’s hard to take away gluten or dairy from a child who loves grilled cheese and not much else.
 I was recently speaking with one of the moms in my program who was beginning to see progress with her son.
 Now that he was eating a couple more foods she was wondering if dairy was doing him more harm than good (he’s the grilled cheese lover who wouldn’t have been left with much else).
 My feeling is no, not right now.
 Your child needs to know that she will always have her favorite foods available and that learning to eat new ones won’t take those away.
 This is especially true if your child has a diet of less than 20 foods.

 I’m all for trying a special diet, but I strongly believe it’s wise to start them only after your child has a comfortably diverse diet and you have worked to overcome any feeding barriers that interfere with how and what your child eats.

 All parents just want their kids to be healthy, but some of the most common behaviors I see in parents of picky eaters can actually reinforce picky eating.

 After reading the article, do you see areas where you can make adjustments to better help your child learn to eat more foods?

-My autism nutrition program is designed for autistic kids with limited diets who have trouble trying new foods.
+My nutrition program is designed for kids with limited diets who have trouble trying new foods.
 If you’re ready to help your child and want to avoid any mistakes that can stall your progress, I can save you time, stress, and energy so you get there faster and easier.
-Sign up for a FREE coaching call to get the support you need to expand his or her diet.
+Sign up for your initial assessment to get the support you need to expand his or her diet.